Replacing Local Officials

 Candland finally resigned after the Commonwealth Attorney issued an opinion that due to a continuing conflict of interest, he would unable to vote on most land use planning and zoning issues until the end of his term in November 2023.35

 One option available to local governments is to pass a resolution censuring officials whose conduct is judged to be inappropriate, but for which removal from office would be too extreme.
-The Lynchburg City Council censured one of its member, Martin Misjuns, in 2023 for threatening and inappropriately trying to issue directions to city staff who were supervised by the city manager, and for his failure to act with decorum and decency.
-His behavior towards city staff mave have been affected by being fired, before voters elected him in 2022, from the fire department for posting a cartoon viewed as transphobic.
+The Lynchburg City Council censured one of its member, Martin Misjuns, on November 28, 2023 for threatening and inappropriately trying to issue directions to city staff who were supervised by the city manager, and for his failure to act with decorum and decency.
+His behavior towards city staff may have been affected by being fired, before voters elected him in 2022, from the fire department for posting a cartoon viewed as transphobic.

 Misjuns portrayed himself as a disruptor elected to change policies, but advocated hard-right positions in a fashion that embarrassed many city residents.
 His confrontational approach failed to create four-vote coalitions on the seven-member council even though there five Republicans on it.